Fact check: How many people died for the Qatar World Cup? – DW – 11/16/2022

 According to the Qatari government, 1,500 deaths per year among two million people is a normal average mortality rate.

-Firstly, it should be stated that, according to the World Health Organization, general mortality rates for migrant workers in their home countries are actually greater than among those working in Qatar.
+Firstly, it should be stated that, according to the World Health Organization, general mortality rates for migrant workers in Qatar are lower than they are in their home countries.
 In fact, even the mortality rate among Qatari citizens is higher than that among migrant workers in Qatar.

 However, given that migrant workers in Qatar are not representative of the general populations in their home countries or in Qatar, such figures are misleading.